digidigital/OCRthyPDF-Essentials/README.md

 <code>ocrthypdf --log DEBUG</code>
 in order to get more info in case the application does not work as expected.

 Info about subprocesses like OCRmyPDF, Splitter, Ghostscript, etc. is displayed in the console tab.
-Set 'Loglevel' to DEBUG and 'Limit console ...' to 'no'.
+Set 'Loglevel' to DEBUG and 'Limit console ...' to 'no' for detailed information.

+Still no clue what went wrong?
+Report an issue [here](https://github.com/digidigital/OCRthyPDF-Essentials/issues).